 Terror (1978, UK), directed by Norman J. Warren

 This was the first film I’ve come across by Warren, and I’m so glad I did.
 From what I’ve read, he had a style of his own (though varied quality).

 Terror, which again I found on The Horror Channel, is a witchy/supernatural film that looks like a British whodunit.
 There are some great gory death scenes, some stylish women, and a couple of scenes which poke fun at other film genres.

-Keep in touch with my challenge here… and feel free to contact me on Twitter if you have “must see” suggestions for me.
+Check out the rest of my #100DaysOfHorror countdown, and feel free to contact me on Twitter if you have “must see” suggestions for me.